Brian-Pho/Textbook-Notes/content/posts/textbooks/brain-architecture-understanding-the-basic-plan/index.md

 - Given that our skeleton is similar to other animals, such as birds, maybe all of the great systems of the body, including the nervous system, share a fundamental architecture.
 - In the end, humans are really just a specialized vertebrate, and the organization of our nervous system is simply a reflection of how the rest of our body is specialized relative to other vertebrate classes and species.
 - Review of embryonic development and nervous system development.
-- Baer’s law: in vertebrate embryogenesis, the general develops before the specific.
+- *Baer’s law*: in vertebrate embryogenesis, the general develops before the specific.
 - Experimental fate mapping has led to a general understanding of how the major divisions of the CNS are represented in the neural plate and early neural tube.

 ## Chapter 5: Brain and Behavior: A Four Systems Network Model